-Known for the Chautauqua Institution, a nonprofit 750-acre camp dating back to the late 1800s that hosts week-long summer educational programs in art, music, dance, theater, writing, politics, science, and more.
-Families can stay in a neighborhood of quaint Victorian cottages and walk down to the beach while listening to the Westminster Chimes of the Bell Tower.
+Chautauqua County in Western New York is well-known for the Chautauqua Institution, a nonprofit 750-acre camp dating back to the late 1800s that hosts week-long summer educational programs in art, music, dance, theater, writing, politics, science, and more.
+Families can stay in a neighborhood of Victorian cottages and walk down to the beach while listening to the Westminster Chimes of the Bell Tower.

 The center contains props, scripts, artifacts, and a hologram theater that presents comedy performances.
 However, the National Comedy Center is not a hall-of-fame or walk-through of famous and familiar artifacts, it’s one of the most high-tech museum experiences out there right now.
 Upon entering, every guest receives a wristband equipped with a chip that responds to your own comedy preference and style, perfectly customizing each experience for maximum laughs.